 A unique feature of collective impact is the shared commitment to a local strategy by communities, governments, service providers and investors, with shared accountability for planning, decision making and results.

 The Australian Government committed up to $35 million to the first 5 year phase of the Stronger Places, Stronger People initiative until 30 June 2024.
 A further $64 million has been committed over 6 years to 30 June 2029 to extend and enhance the existing partnerships under the initiative.
 There is also significant investment from state and territory governments and in some cases philanthropic organisations.

 Stronger Places, Stronger People Communities

-Stronger Places, Stronger People has commenced in nine communities.
-These include; Logan, Rockhampton and Gladstone in Queensland, Bourke and Kempsey in New South Wales, Mildura in Victoria, Burnie in Tasmania, the Far West Region of South Australia (including Ceduna) and the Barkly Region (including Tennant Creek) in the Northern Territory.
-The Australian Government is working in partnership with state and territory governments to identify the remaining community to join the initiative.
+Stronger Places, Stronger People has commenced in 10 communities.
+These include: Logan, Rockhampton and Gladstone in Queensland; Bourke and the Macleay Valley (including Kempsey) in New South Wales; Mildura in Victoria; Burnie in Tasmania; the Far West Region of South Australia (including Ceduna); and the Barkly Region (including Tennant Creek) and Gove Peninsula in the Northern Territory.

 Several factors are considered when selecting partner communities, including: